luau-lang/luau/rfcs/records.md

 a table, values associated with keys can be read or written to.
 Much like a table, it has a metatable that can be used to customize behavior of the object by providing extra operators (for arithmetics, stringification, etc.), as well as specifying methods.

+Syntactically, the difference between records and tables is that defining the record simultaneously creates a type name for the record and a shape object for the record, that acts as a metatable and as a method table - this creates a single straightforward path for the users of the language to talk about objects with methods.
+In addition, we constrain the expected types for the methods in such a way that the connection between the record shape, the record methods, and the self type in those methods is defined a-priori, instead of us having to extract this information with heuristics that assume a specific metatable-based source assembly.

+In addition, a record object always has the final shape - it's impossible to create a record with missing fields, at least from the type checker perspective.
+This makes it easier to reason about the record types without having to model type states and without complex issues around method calls to partially complete tables.

-The difference between records and tables is that when creating a record, the VM allocates space for all values of all keys without having to duplicate the key data;
+At runtime, the difference between records and tables is that when creating a record, the VM allocates space for all values of all keys without having to duplicate the key data;
 since the structure of a record is immutable even if the contents isn't, this allows a much more efficient representation.
 A 6-field record will take estimated `8+32+6*16=136` bytes without implementation heroics, which is more than twice as efficient as table storage.
 For applications that use many objects this has potential to halve the memory footprint.

 Record fields use flexible types at runtime (we always allocate space for TValue and don't restrict writes into the record to a given type).
-In the future, we may introduce support for packed records where the table definition must use types and writes that don't abide by these types will trigger an error.
+In the future, we may introduce support for packed records where the table definition must use types and writes that don't abide by these types will trigger an error

-> TODO: It's going to be difficult to migrate to packed records.
-Is there anything we can do right now to keep this possibility open without enforcing types at runtime?

 The rest of this proposal goes into syntax and semantics.
 The goal of this proposal is to solve the problem of object storage both for simple objects and for classes -- that is, if we add records we won't need to add classes.

 ### Record type

 A record is a collectable object that stores the field values as a inline array of values (TValues) as well as a pointer to the shape.
-Shape is a table that stores various lookup data as implementation details as well as metafields. `type(r)` is `"record"`; `getmetatable(r)` can be used to retrieve the shape.
+Shape is a table that stores various lookup data as implementation details as well as metafields.

+`type(r)` is `"record"`; `getmetatable(r)` can be used to retrieve the shape. `typeof(r)` is `$` followed by the name of the record as spelled in the source file.
+The prefix is required to make sure that builtin object types like `number` or host-provided userdata like `Vector3` can't be spoofed and confused with records.

+> TODO: Why `$`? :)

 Being a collectable object, records use raw equality by default when comparing using `==` or hashing; equality behavior can be overridden via `__eq`.
 From this perspective, one could think of records as a user-defined userdata type as opposed to a host-defined userdata type: both typically expose a strict set of fields, both are heap-allocated, both use contiguous storage.

-Shape contains field lookup data in extra storage that's only allocated for shape tables, as well as the regular table fields.
+Shape contains field lookup data in extra storage that's only allocated for shape tables, as well as methods and metamethods stored as regular table entries.
 The field lookup data is internal and immutable; for example, it might contain a string->index dictionary to be able to quickly locate fields in internal storage.

-> TODO: Still not fully set on whether we can get by without a first class shape type.

 Reading and writing fields from a record uses `.` or `[]` operator; like tables, passing the field name returns the field value.
 Unlike tables, if the field is not present in the table, the error is raised.
 This is in constrast with tables where `nil` is returned for unknown keys upon read; records are meant to be stricted than tables and as such returning `nil` will mask valuable errors, and make it more difficult to be strict about the types of the result.

+The field lookup does not use `__index` or `__newindex` metamethods (or the metatable in general).

-Invoking methods with `:` desugars into `getmetatable(obj).__index.method(obj, args)` instead of the usual `obj.method(obj, args)`.
-This is important because it allows to keep the method calls as efficient as possible, as they don't need to check whether the object has a given method.
+Invoking methods with `:` desugars into `getmetatable(obj).method(obj, args)` instead of the usual `obj.method(obj, args)`.
+This is important because it allows to keep the method calls as efficient as possible, as they don't need to check whether the record has a given method as a field.

-> TODO: Should we use `__namecall` instead of `__index`?
+> TODO: Should we use `__namecall` instead of raw MT access?
 It seems more consistent, but at the same time `__namecall` today expects a function so it might be best
 > to leave it as is?

 > TODO: How do we expose the record keys?
 Should it be a builtin?
 Accessible through shape?
 Not available initially?

 ### Defining and constructing records

-To define a record, you need to create the shape, which you can do using the newly introduced syntax with a context-sensitive `record` keyword:
+To define a record, you need to create the shape, which you can do using the newly introduced syntax with a context-sensitive `record` keyword.

+> TODO: The draft RFC suggests two options for the syntax; only one will be chosen in the final version

 Syntax A:

 ```
 record Person = { name: string, age: number }

--- types can be omitted
+-- types can be omitted and default to any
 record Point = { x, y }
 ```